rlaskew/inferno-workspace/notes.md

 Inspiration

-I work in a large organization with a large variety of cloud/compute platforms and implementations where we have to deploy applications.
+I work in a large organization with a large variety of cloud/compute platforms with different implementations where we have to deploy applications.
 Depending on the compute platform chosen, various governance/security teams provide gaurdrails which adds varying degrees of time, cost, and stress to this process and CI/CD work generally.
 This generates confusion about which cloud platforms are easier or harder to use in the new(er) self service era.
 This site is a way for me to try out new vendor products express an opinion about which are the easiest to use in their native form.

 How this site works
 I choose one or more of the sample apps listed below and attempt to deploy them to a vendors platform.
 Using that experience, I provide a short editorial on how easy the product is to use and list the steps needed to deploy the sample app.